 State energy plans and the planning process overall help to guide and build consensus among stakeholders in moving toward a shared goal of meeting future energy needs in a cost-effective and sustainable manner.
 A well-constructed state energy plan provides an assessment of current and future energy supply and demand, examines existing energy policies, and identifies emerging energy challenges and opportunities.

-In 2011, NASEO collected State Energy Plans from 38 states and the District of Columbia to establish a baseline of energy planning processes, plan elements, and market implications in a report titled, "An Overview of Statewide Comprehensive Energy Plans" From this research, planning guidelines are under development and should be finalized very soon.
+In 2011, NASEO collected State Energy Plans from 38 states and the District of Columbia to establish a baseline of energy planning processes, plan elements, and market implications in a report titled, "An Overview of Statewide Comprehensive Energy Plans" From this research, NASEO also developed a set of State Energy Planning Guidelines.

-As of 2013, at least 38 states have operational energy plans and 22 states are updating or developing new state energy plans.
+As of 2014, at least 36 states have active energy plans and 18 states are updating or developing new state energy plans.
 Operational plans and status of new plans/updates are presented below.